Treatments & Services Archives - Michigan Head & Spine Institute Blog

 If you or a loved one are dealing with a small brain tumor or other abnormality, consider reaching out to a Gamma Knife specialist who can help you determine if this noninvasive, highly effective treatment is an option for you.

-If you or a loved one is seeking treatment for a brain tumor, are interested in Gamma Knife radiosurgery, or to schedule an appointment with Dr. Diaz or any of our MHSI experts, visit www.mhsi.com/appointments or call 248-784-3667.
+If you or a loved one is seeking treatment for a brain tumor, are interested in Gamma Knife radiosurgery, or to schedule an appointment with any of our MHSI experts, visit www.mhsi.com/appointments or call 248-784-3667.

 Chiari-Malformation_screenshot_MHSI-1200x675.jpg